 Fiber is a component in food items that can’t be fully digested by your body.
 It passes through your digestive system, helping to clean it out and making you feel more full.
 Fiber is what allows vegetables, many fruits, and whole grains to provide you with a filling meal without stacking on the actual calories.
 A handful of baby carrots has fewer calories than a credit-card-sized slice of cheese because of fiber.

 Choosing snacks higher in fiber can help you feel full longer.
-They’re also less nutritionally dense, since fiber has less calories than a similar quantity of sugar or fats.
+They’re also less nutritionally dense, since fiber has fewer calories than a similar quantity of sugar or fats.
 Fiber that can be digested also digests more slowly, which means it will take a reasonable amount of time before you feel hungry again.

 One of the biggest draws for bad snacks is that they are often conveniently packaged, readily available and easy to grab.
 You can fight this by preparing your own healthy snacks, and pre-packaging them in serving-sized containers.
 That makes your healthy snacks easy to grab when you’re hungry, and you won’t have to worry about how many chips you’re supposed to be eating because you’ve already decided!
 Portioning out your snacks also helps you understand much better what one serving is of your favorite snacks.
 If that serving is tiny or won’t fill you up, that’s a sign that you should look to make a better choice of snacks.

 Making eating unhealthy snacks actually inconvenient is a great way to snack in a healthier way.
 The best way to do this is to simply not purchase sugary snacks with empty calories.
 If you know you can’t stop at one cookie, focus your willpower on the supermarket and prepare something healthy instead.
 Often, your craving for sweets or snacks will go away on its own after a minute or two and won’t be so strong that you’ll actually go out and buy something.